An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves: Results

 \section{Results}

-In the following subsections, the ability of the proposed scheme to efficiently simulate stratified flows is demonstrated through various test cases of varying complexity.
-Specifically, in \S\ref{sec:djl} the convergence of the solver towards an analytical ISW solution is presented.
-Following, in \S\ref{sec:isw_tanh} and \S\ref{sec:isw_wedge} the soliton-topography interaction of ISWs is investigated.
-Lastly, in \S\ref{sec:agh} the breaking of an ISW over a sloping beach is investigated and comments are made with regard to the efficiency of the variational mesh movement strategy.
+In the following subsections, the ability of the proposed ALE scheme to efficiently simulate inviscid stratified flows is demonstrated through test cases of varying complexity.
+Specifically, in order to validate the ability of SLS to maintain the form of a traveling ISW, a convergence test towards an analytical solution is presented in \S\ref{sec:djl}.
+Next, in \S\ref{sec:isw_tanh} the ability of the ALE scheme in non-breaking ISW propagation and shoaling is presented and benchmarked with published results.
+In \S\ref{sec:isw_wedge}, the ability of the mesh movement to handle cases with rapid and considerable isopycnal deformation with stability and accuracy is tested and validated using experimental data.
+Lastly, in \S\ref{sec:agh} the breaking of an ISW over a sloping beach is investigated and comments are made with regard to the effectiveness of the variational mesh movement strategy to mitigate SDM, while preserving relevant flow characteristics.

 In all simulations, the timestep is calculated through the CFL condition found in \cite{alexandris2024semi} with a CFL constant of 0.45.

-At each test case, the results presented are mesh independent and produce stable solutions.
+Additionally, the Boussinesq approximation (see \S\ref{sec:formulation}) is utilized in all cases except that of \S\ref{sec:isw_wedge}.
+Regarding the mesh sizes, about 100 cells per characteristic horizontal length are used, which in \S\ref{sec:isw_wedge},\S\ref{sec:agh} corresponds to the length of the soliton, while in \S\ref{sec:isw_tanh} to the smallest harmonic we wish to resolve.
+In the vertical direction, $n_l \approx 30$ layers were found to exhibit good linear dispersion properties (see also \cite{alexandris2024semi}), which is necessary for the resolution of the phenomena presented herein.
+In \S\ref{sec:agh}, a larger number of layers $n_l=75$ is used in order to properly capture the vertical advection during the overturning.
+In each test case, the results presented are mesh-independent and produce stable solutions.